kras99 - stock.adobe.com

 What can you do with Kali?

-Kali, with its laser-sharp focus, lets you dive deeply into the mysterious world of hacker tools.
-It shouldn't be your distribution of choice for gaming or graphic design, but it's a great option to learn about today's most essential security tools.
+Kali, with its laser-sharp focus, lets you dive deeply into the mysterious world of pen testing and hacker tools.
+It shouldn't be your distribution of choice for gaming or graphic design, but it's a great option for learning about today's most essential security tools, conducting security audits, and running penetration testing exercises in your environment.

 Kali is a pretty simple choice for security professionals.
 Remember that Kali is not designed for those new to Linux.
 It assumes you're comfortable with the OS, CLI, software management, privilege management and other standard tasks.